whoodes/journeythroughC/C_Note/README.md

 ran the program without the debug argument, no debug data was displayed.
 On the other hand when the debug command was included, debug data was neatly displayed to the user.

 The add record function was tested exhaustively.
-This was in conjunctions with the print all records function, to ensure that correct functionality was resulting from adding records.
+This was in conjunction with the print all records function, to ensure that correct functionality was resulting from adding records.
 The add record function was tested with no account number, and the correct error message was displayed.
 Adding a record was attempted with the correct